 HPV Immunization Project

 The 2012 National Immunization Survey (NIS) showed that Philadelphia immunization providers were the best in the nation at immunizing adolescents.
 Among adolescents aged 13 to 17 years, Philadelphia has the highest first-dose HPV rates for females (76.2%) and second highest for males (46.7%).
 However, fewer teens are receiving all three doses of HPV vaccine recommended by the ACIP.
+This project is an effort to ensure that Philadelphia teens are fully protected from HPV.

 Before initiation of reminder/recall messaging, the Immunization Program will work with provider offices to update adolescent vaccination histories in KIDS Plus IIS to assure appropriate outreach.
 Your cooperation in this effort will be greatly appreciated.
 Reminder/recall messaging will be carefully staggered throughout the year so that provider offices are not overwhelmed.